1. Get started

 Columns when importing students

-• Copy/paste columns you need from the spreadsheet app based on advanced import document
+2. Copy and paste the columns you need from the spreadsheet app based on the Advanced import document

-Instead of inserting, provided columns/properties will overwrite properties in existing resources starting from the last selected item in the grid.
+By doing this, the provided columns/properties will overwrite the corresponding properties in existing resources starting from the last selected item in the grid.
+This method allows for a quick update of specific properties, such as day names, period names/intervals, or specific constraints for multiple resources.

 Subject Teacher(s) Class(es) Group(s) Count Length Desired room(s) Alternative room(s)